-Trials are decided by judge(s).
+By judge(s).
 There is no jury trial in Taiwan.

 3.2 How are the proceedings managed e.g. are they dealt with by specialist courts/judges?
 Is a specialist judge appointed to manage the procedural aspects and/or hear the case?